sebastianotronto/sebastiano.tronto.net/src/blog/2022-06-04-gemini/gemini.md

 other protocols in turn are on top of other protocols and... basically, [it's protocols all the way down](https://en.wikipedia.org/wiki/Internet_protocol_suite).

-(If you are curious where I got the server responses from: the UNIX command `curl` and the gemini browser [`gmni`](https://git.sr.ht/~sircmpwn/gmni) have a `-i` option that allows to see the messages received from the server.)
+(*If you are curious where I got the server responses from: the UNIX command `curl` and the gemini browser [`gmni`](https://git.sr.ht/~sircmpwn/gmni) have a `-i` option that allows to see the messages received from the server.*)

 ## The gemtext markup language

-Web pages are usually sent to your browser in [HTML](https://en.wikipedia.org/wiki/HTML) format.
+Web pages are usually written in the [HTML](https://en.wikipedia.org/wiki/HTML) format.
 There are plenty of resources to learn how HTML works, so I will not explain it here.
 Very briefly,